wpmetabox/docsv2/docs/extensions/mb-blocks.md

 - When the block is done loading on the front end
 - When the block preview is done loading in the block editor on the back end

-On the back end, everytime you modify the block settings, the block preview is re-rendered.
+On the back end, every time you modify the block settings, the block preview is re-rendered.
 The whole HTML of the block preview will be replaced by the new HTML.

 So, to trigger a custom code when the block preview is loaded, you need to add an event listener to the event `mb_blocks_preview/{$block_id}` and run your code there: